-The local governing body ensures that all students are taught about safeguarding, including online, through the curriculum, Relationships Education and Health Education and PSHE to help children to adjust their behaviours to reduce risks and build resilience, including to radicalisation.
-This includes teaching students about the safe use of electronic equipment and the internet and the risks posed by adults or young people, who use the internet and social media to bully, groom, abuse or radicalise other people, especially children, young people and vulnerable adults.
+The local governing body ensures that all students are taught about safeguarding, including online, through the curriculum, Relationships and Sex Education and Health Education and PSHE to help children to adjust their behaviours to reduce risks and build resilience, including to radicalisation.
+This includes teaching students about the safe use of electronic equipment and the internet, and the risks posed by adults or young people, who use the internet and social media to bully, groom, abuse or radicalise other people, especially children, young people and vulnerable adults.
 It will also include teaching students, for example, about healthy relationships, consent and that sexual violence and sexual harassment is always wrong.

-The school recognises the additional risks that children with SEND face online and works with the IT technician to ensure that additional support and measures are in place to support these children.
-Online safety is an integral part of the school's ICT curriculum for all pupils and is taught in an age appropriate way relevant to pupils' lives.
+The school recognises the additional risks that children with SEND face online and works with the Head of IT to ensure that additional support and measures are in place to support these children.
+Online safety is an integral part of the school's ICT curriculum for all pupils and is taught in an age-appropriate way relevant to pupils' lives.
 It is essential that children are safeguarded from potentially harmful and inappropriate online material.
-A whole school approach is taken to online safety in the Online and E-Safety Policy that empowers the school to protect and educate pupils, students, and staff in their use of technology and establishes mechanisms to identify, intervene in, and escalate any concerns where appropriate.
+A whole school approach is taken to online safety in the Online/E-Safety Policy that empowers the school to protect and educate pupils, students, and staff in their use of technology and establishes mechanisms to identify, intervene in, and escalate any concerns where appropriate.

-It is also embedded in PSHE and Relationships and Education.
+It is also embedded in PSHE and Relationships and Sex Education).
 Pupils will be taught what positive, healthy and respectful online relationships look like; the effects of their online actions on others; how to recognise and display respectful behaviour online; how to use technology safely, responsibly and securely; and where to go for help and support when they have concerns.

-The school has appropriate filters and monitoring systems in place to safeguard children from potentially harmful and inappropriate material online.
-The school's systems are Securus 360 and EXA-Networks/Stormshield.
+The school has appropriate filters and monitoring systems in place to safeguard children from potentially harmful and inappropriate material online, which must be regularly reviewed for their effectiveness.
+The school's systems are Securus 360 and EXA-Networks/Storm shield.
 Such systems aim to reduce the risk of children being exposed to illegal, inappropriate and harmful materials online; reduce the risk of children being subjected to harmful online interaction with others; and help manage online behaviour that can increase a child's likelihood of, or causes, harm.
-Further detail of the school's approach to online safety can be found in school's Online and E-Safety Policy which also includes detail on the use of mobile technology in school and accessing 3G and 4G technology on school premises and the School's IT arrangements to ensure that children are safe from terrorist and extremist material when accessing the internet through the school's systems.